morarupasukaru/devdocs/README.md

 ## Topics

 * [Web Accessibility](transversal/WebAccessibility.md)
-  means that websites are accessible to everyone regardless of disability *(in progress)*
+  means that websites are accessible to everyone regardless of disability
 * [Frontend testing](frontend/FrontendTesting.md)
 * [Micro-frontends](frontend/MicroFrontends.md) is a microservice approach to front-end web development
 * [Progressive Web App](frontend/PWA.md) to provide desktop's like applications on the web (fast, installable, offline)